Home » Recipes » Breakfast » Quick And Easy Applesauce Muffins Recipe

 • Toast the nuts: If using walnuts or pecans, give them a quick toast in a dry pan or oven before folding them in.
 It enhances their nuttiness and adds a subtle crunch.

-• Add texture with seeds or oats: Sprinkle the tops of your muffins with rolled oats, chia seeds, or sunflower seeds before baking for extra crunch and a rustic, cozy look.
+• Add texture with seeds or oats: Sprinkle the tops of your muffins with rolled oats or chopped walnuts before baking for extra crunch and a rustic, cozy look.

 • Sweeten the tops: Just before baking, dust the muffins with a little cinnamon sugar or drizzle with maple syrup when they come out of the oven for added sweetness and shine.